sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 variable here corresponds to the |Y_ik| value in our equation previously.
 The next step in the calculation is to write down, for each person in the study, the corresponding group mean, |Yb_k|.
-Thit is slightly repetitive but not particularly difficult since we already calculated those group means when doing our descriptive
+This is slightly repetitive but not particularly difficult since we already calculated those group means when doing our descriptive
 statistics: